J

 HTSSOP – High-temperature Thin Shrink Small-Outline Package.

 LCC – Leadless Chip Carrier.
-Surface-mount, with inset or gull-wing metal contacts spaced 0.05" apart on all four sides.
-The inset type can mount in a socket.
+Surface-mount, with inset metal contacts spaced 0.05" apart on all four sides.
+It’s often mounted in a socket rather than soldered down.

 LGA – Land Grid Array.
 A high-density, no-solder, ZIF package that’s latched into the chip socket to ensure contact, meaning it can be easily removed and replaced.
 Instead of pins, the bottom of the chip has an array of flat contacts called lands; the (short, stubby) pins are in the chip socket.
 Around 2006, Intel started using LGA rather than PGA for its desktop CPU chips.
 See Socket#.